roryl/lucee-book/syntax.md

 There are two flavors to the Lucee Language, Tags and Script.
 The entire language is available in Tags or Script.
 Tags should be (almost always) only used for HTML templates.

+For a detailed review of script syntax see [](https://github.com/adamcameron/cfscript/blob/master/cfscript.md)

+For a cheat sheet see [](https://rorylaitila.gitbooks.io/lucee/content/script_cheat_sheet.html)

 ## Quick Overview